Succession and tenancy changes

 The table below shows the smallest household size allowed to remain in the property following a succession, a new tenancy upon death of the householder, assignment, or a mutual exchange.

-Property Type | Smallest household size allowed |
+| Property type | Smallest household size allowed |

-Bedsit | Single person |
+| Bedsit | Single person |

-One bedroom house, flat or maisonette | Single person |
+| 1 bedroom house, flat or maisonette | Single person |

-Two bedroom house, flat or maisonette | Single person |
+| 2 bedroom house, flat or maisonette | Single person |

-Three bedroom house, flat or maisonette | Household of two people Single person subject to criteria* (see below) |
+| 3 bedroom house, flat or maisonette | Household of two people Single person subject to criteria* (see below) |

-Four bedroom house or maisonette | Family with three children or household of five people |
+| 4 bedroom house or maisonette | Family with three children or household of five people |

-Five bedroom house or maisonette | Family with five children or household of seven people |
+| 5 bedroom house or maisonette | Family with five children or household of seven people |

-*Single Persons eligibility for a three-bedroom property:
+*Single persons eligibility for a 3-bedroom property:

 Succession

 Succession is where you take over a tenancy when the tenant dies.
 The rules around succession are written in law and clearly state when you are entitled to 'succeed' a tenancy.
-Where reference is made to 'partners', this includes same sex partnerships.
+Where reference is made to 'partners', this includes same-sex partnerships.

-When can a person succeed a tenancy?
+When a person can succeed a tenancy

 A succession will only be allowed once, for example: the tenancy has not previously been succeeded to.
 The successor must be the tenant's husband, wife, partner or civil partner or another member of the tenant's family.
-If the person wishing to succeed is not the husband, wife, partner, or civil partner, they must have lived with the tenant continuously for the twelve months before their death.
+If the person wishing to succeed is not the husband, wife, partner, or civil partner, they must have lived with the tenant continuously for the 12 months before their death.

 Joint tenancies will not be granted on succession.